 There is a lot of seating here – both indoor and outdoor.
 Great family venue including some games for kids.
 Also great place to watch your favorite sports with plenty of TV screens located on the premises.
 Order at either the bar or at your table.
 Food is varied from salads, to meats including some vegan options.
 Good drinks including their own beer.

 They also offer an event space called Chloe’s – accessible behind a “hidden” door next to the bar.
 They maintain a parking lot on site but may charge for valet parking.
 For more information visit: www.goldenroad.la/atwater

 There is a certain subset of Thai food that has been terribly altered to the “American taste”… much less spicy, quite sweet and really not tasting like authentic Thai food at all.
 There is a proliferation of Thai restaurants like these in the USA and in California.
-Some dishes that Dave has personally tried and recommends at The Palms Thai are: Morning Glory – well prepared and quite tasty – this is a vegetable dish, a bit spicy but not too bad, the Thai BBQ, not spicy at all, Crying Tiger (delicious BBQ beef with dipping sauce) & Tom Yum Tale – the Seafood Soup.
+Some dishes we have personally tried and recommend are: Morning Glory – well prepared and quite tasty – this is a vegetable dish, a bit spicy but not too bad, the Thai BBQ, not spicy at all, Crying Tiger (delicious BBQ beef with dipping sauce) & Tom Yum Tale – the Seafood Soup.

 Besides the food and people watching, (sometimes their hostesses are Thai actresses ), the Thai Elvis performs in the evenings Thursday through Sunday.
 When he is not performing there is a large metal statue of him standing near the stage.
 Check out the nice bike rings which make up the legs of this statues.
 Good photo op there.